-Home security monitoring has provided families with years of protection from threats such as burglary, fire, weather damage, and more.
-While the benefits of a security monitoring system surely outweighs any perceived disadvantages, there is one issue that continues to plague users every day – false alarms.
+Home security monitoring has provided families with years of protection from threats such as burglaries, fires, weather damage and more.
+While the benefits of having a security monitoring system outweighs any disadvantages, there is one issue that continues to plague users: false alarms.

 Install pet-sensitive sensors

-If you have pets that go in and out of your house a lot, then you’ll definitely want to ask about pet-sensitive sensors from your home security monitoring service.
-These sensors use infrared technology to distinguish between humans and pets so there is no accidental setting off of your alarm when it is armed.
+If you have pets that go in and out of your house, then you’ll definitely want to ask about pet-sensitive sensors.
+These sensors use infrared technology to distinguish between humans and pets so they won’t accidentally set off the alarm when it’s armed.

 Keep moving objects away from sensors

-Décor or any other moving object that hangs around a sensor can be a recipe for a false alarm.
-Where ever you decide to place your sensors, make sure that anything around it stays in its place throughout the day.
-The only thing you want your sensors picking up on are people.
+Moving objects near a sensor can also result in a false alarm.
+Wherever you decide to place your sensors, make sure that everything around it stays in place.
+The only thing you want your sensors to pick up on are people.

 Stay on top of battery changes

-The best thing to do is to remember when your security system was installed and check with your security monitoring service about the average lifespan of battery life in the sensors that they install in your home.
+Although the battery life of security sensors can last up to five years, you’ll want to occasionally check on them.
+The best thing to do is to remember when your security system was installed and check with your security monitoring service about the average lifespan of the batteries.
+They can also come to your residence with a replacement.